-Ashley L Comfort, MD is a practicing physician in the Department of Obstetrics and Gynecology.
-She received her BSc. in Chemistry with Honors at New York University and completed her medical degree at Keck School of Medicine at the Univeristy of Southern California.
-She completed her internship and residency at New York University School of Medicine at both NYU Langone Health Hospitals and NYC H+HC Bellevue Hospital.
-She received multiple teaching awards and was selected as Chief Administrative Resident from 2018-2019 as the residency expanded to a third hospital site.
+Ashley L Comfort, MD, FACOG is a board-certified Academic Generalist in the Department of Obstetrics and Gynecology.
+She received her B.Sc in Chemistry from New York University and her MD from Keck School of Medicine at the University of Southern California.
+She completed her residency at New York University School of Medicine/NYC H+HC Bellevue Hospital.
+She received multiple teaching awards and oversaw the expansion of the reidency program to a third hospital site as the Chief Administrative Resident from 2018-2019.

-Her interests lie in harnessing large data sets in order to optimize and improve efficiency and patient safety, telehealth and safely implementing technology, decreasing maternal mortality and addressing racial disparities in medicine, as well as resident and medical education.
+Her interests lie in innovative medical education and evidence-based medicine, teaming up with ObGProject to create an open-access residency website.
+Currently, research projects include harnessing large data sets to optimize and improve efficiency and patient safety while addressing maternal mortality and racial disparities in medicine.

 2021 American College of Obstetrics and Gynecology: